Margaret Court

-Court's all-surfaces (hard, clay, grass and carpet) singles career-winning percentage of 91.74 is the best of all time according to the Sporteology website.
-Her Open-era singles career winning percentage of 91.02% (608–60) is unequalled, as is her Open-era winning percentage of 91.67% (11–1) in Grand Slam singles finals.
-Her win–loss performance in all Grand Slam singles tournaments was 90.00% (207–23).
-She was 95.24% (60–3) at the Australian Open, 89.80% (44–5) at the French Open, 85.00% (51–9) at Wimbledon, and 89.66% (52–6) at the US Open.
-She also shares the Open-era record for most Grand Slam singles titles as a mother (3) with Kim Clijsters.
-In 1973, Court set the record for most singles titles won in a single Grand Slam event (for either women's or men's), with 11 Australian Open wins.
-This record was surpassed by Rafael Nadal in 2019 when he won his 12th French Open title, but it remains a women's record.

-Court is one of only three players in history (all women) to have won the "Grand Slam Boxed Set", consisting of every Grand Slam title (the singles, doubles and mixed doubles).
-She is the only player in tennis history to complete a Multiple Grand Slam set, twice, in all three disciplines.
-Uniquely, she won all 12 as an amateur and then, after a period of retirement, returned as a professional to win all 12 again.
-Court is also one of only six tennis players to win a Multiple Grand Slam set in two disciplines, matching Roy Emerson, Martina Navratilova, Frank Sedgman, Doris Hart, and Serena Williams.
+Court is one of only three players in history (all women) to have won the "Boxed Set", consisting of every major title (the singles, doubles and mixed doubles).
+She is the only player in tennis history to complete a double Boxed Set.
+Court is also one of only six tennis players to win a double career Grand Slam in two disciplines, matching Roy Emerson, Martina Navratilova, Frank Sedgman, Doris Hart, and Serena Williams.
 She also won the Fed Cup with Australia on four occasions.
 The International Tennis Hall of Fame states "For sheer strength of performance and accomplishment there has never been a tennis player to match (her)."
-In 2010, the Herald Sun called her the greatest female tennis player of all time, a view supported by Evonne Goolagong Cawley.
+Evonne Goolagong called her the greatest female tennis player of all time.

-Having grown up as a Roman Catholic, Court became associated with Pentecostalism in the 1970s and became a Christian minister in that tradition in 1991.
+Having grown up Catholic, Court became associated with Pentecostalism in the 1970s and became a Christian minister in that tradition in 1991.
 She later founded Margaret Court Ministries.